oddbird/oddleventy/content/blog/wingingit/winging-it-33.md

 ## What We Cover:

 - `grid-lanes` is a new CSS display property that allows you to create a masonry-like layout
 - `flow-tolerance` is a new property for `grid-lanes` that accepts a length value
-- Defining the `grid-lanes` with `grid-template-columns` creates a vertical “waterfall” layout. `grid-template-rows` creates a “brick” layout
+- Defining the `grid-lanes` with `grid-template-columns` creates a vertical "waterfall" layout. `grid-template-rows` creates a "brick" layout
 - Other grid features like gap, subgrid, and spanning a cell multiple tracks works with `grid-lanes`
 - What alignment options do we have?
 - Can we fill in gaps that are created after spanning cells?